Glacitecture-Studios/glacitecture-docs/content/syncra-engine/blog/post1.md

 title = 'Syncra Devlog #1: Foundations and Frameworks'
 +++

-Welcome to the first devlog for Syncra, our ambitious project to create a Rhythm Game Level Development Toolkit that can be applied to a vast majority of engines and existing games.
+Welcome to the first devlog for Syncra, our ambitious project to create a Rhythm Game Level Development Toolkit that can be applied to most engines and existing games.
 In this post, we’ll outline the foundational work we’ve done so far and the frameworks we’re using to bring Syncra to life.

 ## TL;DR